How to do YouTube Advertising? YouTube Ads Formats & Options

-This content was updated on September 24, 2019.
+This post was updated on September 24, 2019.
 Additional content that was added: YouTube masthead ads (now available for all advertisers).

 Just like we were saying farewell to our keyboards, we’re also waving our TVs goodbye now - well, more like our TV cable networks.
 We have YouTube now!
-Besides finding millions of cute cat videos (aawww), it’s THE place for ANY video on ANY topic.
+Besides finding millions of cute cat videos, it’s THE place for any video on any topic.
 Take a virtual tour to the moon, learn how to play the guitar, become a master-chef, sing-along with your favorite songs while practicing cool dance moves - whoever your target audience is, they are on there spending a lot of time.
 Shoo: go and get them with your very own ‘cool’ videos.

 Why Use YouTube Advertising?